jianyuyanyu/CodeSpirit/README.md

 ## Framework Overview

-CodeSpirit is a revolutionary full-stack low-code development framework that achieves **backend-driven full-stack development paradigm** through intelligent code generation engine and deep AI collaboration.
+CodeSpirit is a revolutionary full-stack low-code development framework that achieves **backend-driven full-stack development paradigm** through **intelligent code generation engine and deep AI collaboration**.
 Built on .NET 9 technology stack, it provides enterprise-level technical depth and cloud-native scalability, supporting the entire lifecycle from UI generation and business logic orchestration to system operations.

 **Return Full-Stack Development to Engineering Essence**